esteil/atvfiles/README.txt

 *NOTE:* As of version 0.5.0, ATVFiles requires the Apple TV 1.1 update to run.

-ATVFiles can be installed via ATVLoader, or manually via the ATVFiles-1.0.0.run file.
+ATVFiles can be installed via ATVLoader, or manually via the `ATVFiles-1.0.0.run` file.

 To install manually,

-1. Copy the file `ATVFiles-0.5.0.run` to the Apple TV.
+1. Copy the file `ATVFiles-1.0.0.run` to the Apple TV.
 2. SSH into the Apple TV, and run the following command: `sudo sh ATVFiles-1.0.0.run`

 It does not matter what the file is named, if Safari renames it to something like `ATVFiles-1.0.0.run.sh` it will still work fine.

 ### Leopard

-Double click on the ATVFiles-1.0.0.pkg, and follow the prompts.
+Double click on `ATVFiles-1.0.0.pkg`, and follow the prompts.

 ### Manual method